-As there is neither time for formal input in intercultural aspects of communication nor linguistic issues, students learn by doing.
-Their awareness is raised by teacher´s feedback, challenging questions, or teacher´s explanations pointing out discrepancies or inappropriate behaviours.
+As there is time for neither formal input in intercultural aspects of communication nor linguistic issues, students learn by doing.
+Their awareness is raised by the teacher´s feedback, challenging questions, or the teacher´s explanations pointing out discrepancies or inappropriate behaviours.

 CONCLUSION